MarthaTaylor/vite-giphy-app/README.md

 ### Author Martha Taylor

 ## Overview
+Have fun hearting 🤍 your favorite trending gifs!

-This is a **Vite-powered React app** that allows users to search for GIFs via the Giphy API and save their favorite ones.
+This is a **Vite-powered React Typescript app** that allows users to search for GIFs via the Giphy API and save their favorite ones.
 The app utilizes **React Query** for efficient data fetching, **React Router** for navigation, and **Context API** for state management.
 Styled with **Styled Components**, it provides a sleek, modern UI with smooth interactions.
-With added input validations for security.
+With added input validations for security and ally best practices.
+Optimised with vitest testing framework.

 ## Features
 - 🔍 **GIF Search** - Search for GIFs using the Giphy API.